A member of the Oregon Golf Association

 Play 'ready golf'

-basic premise will help keep your group moving on the course, but always be
+This basic premise will help keep your group moving on

-respectful of the players in your group.
-Don't drive off ahead, or
+the course, but always be respectful of the players in your group.

-become a distraction that potentially could put you or your playing
+could put you or your playing partner in harms way (or

-partner in harms way (or line-of-sight) from someone playing their
+line-of-sight) from someone playing their shot.

 Plan